noahbcp/ggplot2-solutions/ggplot2-solutions.md

 To remove the drive train references in the model name we can employ the `stringr` package.
-First, we want to detect all references to drive train and remove them; to do this we'll invoke the `str_remove_all()` function and we'll then remove any leftover white spaces using `str_squish()` and convert it to a table before finally returning a tibble.
+First, we want to detect all references to drive train in the model name and remove them.
+To do this we'll invoke the `str_remove_all()` function and we'll then remove any leftover white spaces using `str_squish()` and convert it to a table before finally returning a tibble that tells us how many releases of each car model released, including those with different drive trains.

 ```R
 stringr_req <- require(stringr)